FAQs

 Can NAMA, through its debtors and receivers, contribute to meeting demand for social housing in Ireland?

 Yes.
-NAMA continues to work closely with the Minister for Housing, Planning and Local Government in relation to the delivery of social housing and all parties are committed to the maximum possible delivery of residential units under this important initiative.
-Through the course of the initiative, NAMA has identified 6,950 residential properties as being potentially suitable for social housing.
+NAMA has identified 7,653 residential properties as being potentially suitable for social housing.
 The process of confirming demand and suitability is a matter for local authorities and is not something in which NAMA has a role.
-To date, 2,472 have been delivered for social housing use which is the majority (92%) of all those properties for which demand was confirmed and which remained vacant and available.
+To date, 2,997 have been delivered for social housing use. which is the majority (92%) of all those properties for which demand was confirmed and which remained vacant and available.

 Is there a schedule of total units delivered to date?